 The main therapeutic effects of needling begin with activation of nerve fibers near a point.
 These stimuli then bring about changes that help to balance nerve signaling and neurotransmitter activity from the “periphery” (i.e., the acupuncture point) to the central nervous system (the brain and spinal cord) and autonomic nervous system centers (that govern processes like glandular activity, immune status, digestion, mood, and more).
 Acupuncture also releases tension from the muscles and enveloping fibrous network called “fascia”.

 HOW MANY TREATMENTS WILL BE NEEDED?

-Each session lasts 1 hour and needles are in place up to 30 min.
+Each session lasts 1 hour and needles are in place for up to 30 min.
 The number of treatments needed differs from patient to patient.
 For difficult or long-standing conditions, the patient may need treatments weekly or twice weekly, for several weeks.
-Usually, however, once sees a change in the patient within the first three treatments if the acupuncture is going to make a meaningful difference.
+Usually, however, once one sees a change in the patient within the first three treatments acupuncture is going to make a meaningful difference.

 WHAT SIDE EFFECTS AND RISKS MIGHT THERE BE?

 Uncommonly, an acupuncture patient could experience a temporary worsening of the condition.
-Veterinary patients might try to use their mouths to pull a needle, or eat a needle.
+Veterinary patients might try to use their mouths to pull a needle or eat a needle.
 It is imperative to monitor patients during treatment so this does not occur.
-Usually, however, most side effects are a mild and even pleasant, with a sense of relaxation, an improvement in sleep or improvement in digestive tract transit.
+Usually, however, most side effects are mild and even pleasant, with a sense of relaxation, an improvement in sleep, or an improvement in digestive tract transit.
 If something concerns you, contact the patient’s doctor or practice right away.